alt440/DatabasesPHPMysqli/FinalProject/BasicSetup/README.md

 The file 'database_layer_use_cases.php' covers some scenarios that were covered over the test cases.

+To run the project, launch your XAMPP server, and go over the files that are found directly under the html/ folder.
+The requests/ folder is used for requests to the backend, and therefore does not compose the GUI.

 # Test cases that were made for you to better understand
 The folder 'Examples' currently contains two test cases to understand how to work with the methods I have made.
 There is also the file 'test_database_layer.php'